Throw Away Your Vision Board

 Posted May 23, 2012

 The Law of Attraction is not new.
-Before The Secret, there was the book, Creative Visualization which described the same phenomenon.
+Before The Secret, there was Creative Visualization, which described the same phenomenon.
 As classically taught, the Law of Attraction is universal and as such, always works if you do it correctly.
 Thus, the reason for any unrealized goals is that you did not provide enough positive thoughts and energy to the process or you let some negative thoughts slip in.
 In short, you’re completely to blame for your lack of success.

 Creating your own vision board is considered the key to success.
 It is not enough to simply have a positive mental attitude.
 The secret to achieving your goals is to dream about positive, focused, and specific goals.
 As The Complete Idiot’s Guide to Vision Boards describes, the images and phrases that make the board should represent your highest priorities.
 Some posit that a certain amount of time spent in front of the board is necessary for complete success, while others suggest that simply creating the vision board is what is critical to maintain the goal in your subconscious.
-If you think about your goals as if they've already occurred, then the universe will give this to you.
+If you think about your goals as if they've already occurred, then the universe will give you what you want.

 Here’s my take on Vision Boards.

-Experiment #1. (from Pham and Taylor at the Univ of Ca): Three groups of students: Group 1 (Secret group – my label not from the study): students were asked to spend a few moments each day visualizing with a clear image how great it would feel to make a high grade on an important mid-term exam that would take place in a few days time.
-Group 2: students were asked to spend a few minutes each day visualizing when, where, and how they intended to study.
-Group 3: control group of students not asked to visualize doing especially well on the exams.
+Experiment #1 (from Pham and Taylor at the University of California).
+Three groups of students: Group 1 (Secret group – my label, not from the study): Students were asked to spend a few moments each day visualizing with a clear image how great it would feel to make a high grade on an important midterm exam that would take place in a few days time.
+Group 2: Students were asked to spend a few minutes each day visualizing when, where, and how they intended to study.
+Group 3: Control group of students not asked to visualize doing especially well on the exams.

-Experiment #2.
-(Pham and Taylor).
+Experiment #2 (Pham and Taylor).
 A similar studied showed similar results for golfers and tennis players.
 They were more successful if they imagined themselves training rather than winning.

-Experiment #4.
-(Oettingen): A group of students with a serious crush on a classmate were asked to imagine what would happen in various scenarios, such as arriving early to class and seeing the door open and the object of their desire enter.
-The degree of their fantasizing was rated as positive (eg Our eyes meet and we both know that this is the type of love that happens once in a lifetime) to negative (we are both free and single, he turns to me, smiles and asks how I am.
+Experiment #4 (Oettingen).
+A group of students with a serious crush on a classmate were asked to imagine what would happen in various scenarios, such as arriving early to class and seeing the door open and the object of their desire enter.
+The degree of their fantasizing was rated as positive (e.g., Our eyes meet and we both know that this is the type of love that happens once in a lifetime) to negative (We are both free and single, he turns to me, smiles and asks how I am.
 For reasons that I still do not fully understand, I explain that I already have a boyfriend.)
 Five months later, those with positive fantasies were less likely to have been forthcoming about their crush or made other overtures toward having a relationship with them.

-Experiment #5.
-(Oettingen).
+Experiment #5 (Oettingen).
 Senior students were asked to note how often they fantasized about getting their dream job after college graduation.
 Two-year follow-up — the students who had frequently fantasized about success had submitted fewer job applications, received fewer job offers, and had smaller salaries.

 Here are some thoughts: